NoraCodes/nora.codes/content/post/A-Gentle-Introduction-To-Practical-Types.md

 ## More Exotic Types

-So far, we've talked about types with sizes between 1 (Boolean) and 2^65 (BoundedInteger).
-Most _useful_ types will have sizes like this; however, there are uses for types with both infinite and zero size.
+So far, we've talked about types with sets of values with cardinality between 2 (Boolean) and 2^65 (BoundedInteger).
+Most _useful_ types will have sizes like this; however, there are uses for types with both infinite cardinality and only one possible value.

 ### Infinitely Large Types